 Government and Politics, Master of Arts

-The Department offers graduate training leading to a Master of Arts in Government and Politics.
-The Department's mission is to educate its graduate students about the institutions, theories and political processes in local, state, federal and international governments and organizations.
-The program prepares students for a wide variety of career opportunities.
-These include careers in the civil or foreign services, positions of political or administrative responsibility in the public or private sectors, careers in the field of education, or for further study as doctoral or law students.
+The 33-credit Master of Arts in Government and Politics offers graduate students comprehensive study of the institutions, theories, and political processes in local, state, federal, and international governments and organizations.
+The program prepares students for an array of opportunities in the civil or foreign services, positions of political or administrative responsibility in the public or private sectors, careers in education, or for further study as doctoral or law students.